FAQ

 How to get started?
 Sage’s expertise makes it easy to create an NIH Data Management and Sharing plan and budget.
 Sage can provide budgeting quotes, and text researchers can directly use in their NIH Data Management and Sharing plan.
 To start, Contact Us.

-If you have a Self-Managed or Data Coordination Plan, Sage can help you prepare materials for your data management and sharing plan and budget.
+If you have a Self-Managed or Custom Plan, Sage can help you prepare materials for your data management and sharing plan and budget.
 We provide quotes for services for use in your budget and standardized text for your plan.
 To start, Contact Us.

 For Basic plan users, by default, Synapse stores User Content in a shared bucket managed by Sage in Amazon Simple Storage Services (S3) in AWS US-EAST-1.
 Users can customize the location by providing Custom Storage.